Maxoper/MongoDbProblem/README.md

 # MongoDbProblem

-How is it possible to add a field with unstructured data (unstructuredInfo) to a otherwise mapped domain class?
+How is it possible to add a field with unstructured data (unstructuredInfo) to an otherwise mapped domain class?
 I get the bottom error.

-If not - how is BsonDocument or any other clever solution anyway possible?
+If not - how is BsonDocument or any other clever solution, anyway?
 I always get JsonExceptions with BsonDocuments.

 Polymorphic classes are not a solution I can go for, as I have a ton of unstructured data variants possible for the UnstructuredInfo field.